Inspiration4 successfully reaches orbit in historic first all-civilian mission to space

 As of the time of this writing, the YouTube livestream of the launch alone has raised $379,993 from viewers.

+The four civilian astronauts are riding aboard SpaceX's Crew Dragon Resilience spacecraft, a modified version of the standard Crew Dragon capsule that ferries astronauts to the International Space Station.

-Unfortunately, we weren't able to see the opening of the Crew Dragon capsule's nose cone, which would expose the docking mechanism it uses to connect with the International Space Station but for this mission is instead equipped with a cupola that provides the Inspiration4 crew with a 360 degree view of space while in orbit.
+Unfortunately, we weren't able to see the opening of the Resilience's nose cone, which would expose the docking mechanism a standard Crew Dragon uses to connect with the International Space Station but which is instead equipped with a special window-like bubble called a cupola that provides the Inspiration4 crew with a 360 degree view of space while in orbit.

 The problem appears to be a downlink communication issue, but the mission is still on track.
 After its three days in orbit, it will return to Earth and splash down in the Atlantic Ocean.